megahertz/secrypt/README.md

   secrets.
 - No dependencies
 - Supports multiple environments with different secret keys.
+- Notify when local secrets are outdated (encrypted secrets changed remotely)

 Is it safe to keep encrypted credentials in the git repository?
 Well, this is a widely used approach at least in Ruby on Rails and in Fastlane.